 On the other hand, when he told himself he’d feel good, refreshed and have a great day, he woke up in a great mood and energized, even with as little as 4 hours of sleep.

 I’m living this right now.
 It works.
 Yesterday I went to bed at 9:20 pm, but my freaking upstairs neighbor had a party.
 I told myself I’d be fine and even if I only got 6 hours I’d feel good in the morning.

 I finally fell asleep at 10 pm, only to be woken up by our door bell (yup, they rang) at 2 am in the morning.
 Then the party went on, and when they started “having fun” at 4 am in the morning, I got up.

 I’ll publish this article a little late, but I feel quite good.
 Last year I would tell myself the opposite and feel terrible with anything under 7 hours of sleep, just because I told myself I would.

-You can create your own reality.
+The lesson: You can create your own reality.
 Your mind’s power over your body is real, so use it.

 Lesson 3: Have a pre-morning routine to get out of bed faster.